DevertNet/bitcoin-predict-backend/README.md

 - Every news will be rated between -10 and 10; -10 is bad; 10 is good
 - Ask chatgpt for rate the news title: positive = 10, negative=-10 and neutral=0
 - Add popularity based on source.
 I used the Global Ranking from https://www.similarweb.com/.
 The rank (3000000 to 1) will be transformed to 0.1 and 1.
 The transformed value will be multiplied with the inital score from chatgpt.
-- Used news scope 1:
-  - Date: 2023-02-10 to 2023-04-17; I rechead the limit and decided to switch to thenewsapi.com, because the historical data from mediastack not working...
-  - api: mediastack.com
-  - languages: en
-  - categories: technology,business,general
-- Used news scope 2:
+- Used news scope:
-  - Hint: Need to set some filters, because the amount of ALL news (more than 1 000 000) is to height...so i filter the news sources to some domains.
+  - Hint: Switched to TheNewsApi, because i reached the limit at mediastack.
+Plus the historical data not work.
+Need to set some filters, because the amount of ALL news (more than 1 000 000) is to height...so i filter the news sources to some domains.
 So we get around 40k of news for this scope.
   - Date: 2023-01-01 to 2023-04-17
   - api: thenewsapi.com
   - languages: en
   - categories: general,business,tech,politics
   - exclude_categories: sports
   - domain: nytimes.com,cnn.com,bbc.co.uk,theguardian.com
-  - search: -sport+-museums
+  - search: -sport+-museums+-football+-rugby+-Bundesliga+-Premier
+  - search_fields: title,main_text,description,keywords
+  - url: don't import news with string 'sport' in url, because the categories are not 100% perfect

 ## Prompt